Franks: Laws

-As with other Germanic peoples, the laws of the Franks were memorised by "rachimburgs", who were analogous to the lawspeakers of Scandinavia.
-By the 6th century, when these laws first appeared in written form, two basic legal subdivisions existed: Salian Franks were subject to Salic law and Ripuarian Franks to Ripuarian law.
 Gallo-Romans south of the River Loire and the clergy remained subject to traditional Roman law.
 Germanic law was overwhelmingly concerned with the protection of individuals and less concerned with protecting the interests of the state.
 According to Michel Rouche, "Frankish judges devoted as much care to a case involving the theft of a dog as Roman judges did to cases involving the fiscal responsibility of curiales, or municipal councilors".